risechain/pevm/README.md

 - Complete a robust version for syncing and building blocks for Ethereum, RISE, Optimism, and more EVM chains.
 - Get integrated into Ethereum clients and ZK provers like [Reth](https://github.com/paradigmxyz/reth), [Helios](https://github.com/a16z/helios), and [Zeth](https://github.com/risc0/zeth) to help make the Ethereum ecosystem blazingly fast.

+## Development

+> :warning: **Warning**
+> pevm is performing poorly in recent Linux kernel versions.
+We noticed huge performance degradation after updating a machine to Ubuntu 24.04 with Linux kernel 6.8.
+The current suspect is the new EEVDF scheduler which doesn't go well with pevm's scheduler & thread management.
+Until we fully fix the issue, it is advised to **build and run pevm on Linux kernel 6.5**.

+- Install [cmake](https://cmake.org) for building `snmalloc` (highly performant memory allocator).

 ### V1 Done

 - Build a Block-STM foundation to improve on.